sXmpwn/MSI-B365M-Mortar-OpenCore/README.md

 # macOS 12, Monterey on the B365M Mortar
+`hackintoshed`
 ![about](https://user-images.githubusercontent.com/73723350/160302049-f2fcfe32-2416-4443-98c5-26be6752f483.png)
 ![neofetch](https://user-images.githubusercontent.com/73723350/160302051-3b3fcd7b-af1c-45d2-ba55-1a2b0bb4dde0.png)

 **the provided EFI is only a sample for this build, it boots but I highly recommend to build your own EFI so you'll learn about things & how they work, head to the** [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/)

 ## notes
-- use `HfsPlus.efi` instead of `OpenHfsPlus.efi`
+- use `HfsPlus.efi` instead of `OpenHfsPlus.efi`, found [here](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi)
 - create your own USB map with [USBToolBox](https://github.com/USBToolBox) in Windows
 - `-v` (stands for Verbose) can be removed after installation
-- OpenCanopy GUI isn't provided to keep it lightweight
+- OpenCanopy GUI isn't provided to keep it lightweight, you can download it [here](https://github.com/acidanthera/OcBinaryData/tree/master/Resources)
 - everything is set as per the [Configuration.pdf (0.7.9)](https://github.com/ad422/OSx86-MSI-B365M-Mortar/blob/main/Configuration.pdf) by Acidanthera for CFL-based sysstems
 - `config-iGPU.plist` only works with the integrated Intel UHD 630
 - [make your own](https://dortania.github.io/Getting-Started-With-ACPI/Universal/smbus-methods/manual.html) SMBus SSDT (SBUS-MCHC) after install